-✓Hou seizeset others' property and rejoicest: the poor beggeth for mercy, and thou art saddened, and thou turnest away thy face. gotten is the word of the prophet, Which hath turned away his face from the poor: and he shall call unto the Lord, and shall not be heard.
-Incline thine ear to the needy and faint with hunger: that God also heareth thy voice.
-Almsgiving delivereth from death, from the second death: of which it hath been told by holy martyrs.
-In this second death he hath no power: but they shall reign with the Lord Jesus Christ.
+Hou seizeset others' property and rejoicest: the poor beggeth for mercy, and thou art saddened, and thou turnest away thy face. gotten is the word of the Prophet, Which hath turned away his face from the poor : and he shall call unto the Lord, and shall not be heard.
+Incline thine ear to the needy and faint with hunger: that God also may hear thy voice.
+Almsgiving delivereth from death, from the second death: of which it was said to the holy martyrs, Over these the second death hath no power: but they shall reign with the Lord Jesus Christ.
 Mercy turneth away the wrath of God.
 Hear thou Solomon speaking, Like as water quencheth fire : so alms extinguish sin.
-Give to the needy, help those who have not: dying of hunger.
-It is cruel that what thou hast, thou dost not give to him which hath not: sufficient sin it is, that of thine abundance thou dost not fulfill his For we are badly beaten in diverse things: because we do not do service to the needy.
-In truth if thou considerest, O ungrateful <what> I have done for thee: that thou livest is of me, whatsoever thou hast I have given to thee, and thou art ungrateful.
+Give to the needy, help those who have not : dying of hunger.

+It is cruel that what thou hast thou dost not give to him which hath not: sufficient sin it is, that of thine abundance thou dost not fulfill his need.
+For we are badly beaten in diverse things: because we do not do service to the needy.
+In truth if thou considerest, O ungrateful <what> I have done for thee : that thou livest is of me, whatsoever thou hast I have given to thee, and thou art ungrateful.
 Behold, my own which I have given thee I shall take from thee: live without me if thou canst. thee I have given that thou mightest have : to the poor I have not given.
 Wherefore?
 That I might prove thee, not because whence I gave I had not: but through the poor I desired to try thee.

-\mathbb{R}^{r} .
+$\mathbb{R}^{7}$ .
 [3.]
-Shut up alms. (vj.)
-942.
+Shut up your alms. (vj.)
+949.

 [Seek for these three Responsories in the following Sunday in the ij.
-Nocturn of the History.]5
+Nocturn of the History.]